 Finally, think long term.
 Choose products that can expand as your smart home grows.

-If you’re looking for voice control your setup, see our guide to Alexa Smart Speakers for Beginners (UK) to complete your setup.
+If you’re looking for voice control your setup, see our guide to best Alexa smart speakers for beginners (UK) to complete your setup.

 What is the easiest smart home gadget for beginners?